-What does everything I mentioned above have to do with bank design and architecture?
+What does everything I mentioned above have to do with bank branch design and architecture?
 More than you may think.
-At HTG, we’ve completed over 2,500 projects within the financial industry, making it our number one area of expertise.
+At HTG, we’ve completed over 2,600 projects within the financial industry, making it our number one area of expertise.

 Do: Lead With Your Expertise

-And it doesn’t end there.
 You bring an irreplaceable understanding of your branch’s community function, customer demographics, and employee needs.
-Without your input, the final project wouldn't be up-to-snuff.
-When it comes time to build a new branch, focus on the unique things that make you stand out, and find ways to incorporate those elements into your design.
+Your input is vital at every step of the process—from bank architecture design and aesthetics to finishing touches.
+When it comes time to build a new branch, focus on the bank culture—the unique things that make your bank and your people stand out—and find ways to represent those elements in the design.